Glenbrook railway residence

 The Glenbrook Railway Residence is a heritage-listed railway residence located at Great Western Highway, Glenbrook, City of Blue Mountains, New South Wales, Australia.
 It is also known as Railway Residence.
 The property is owned by Ampol Pty Ltd. It was added to the New South Wales State Heritage Register on 2 April 1999.

-History

 Heritage listing

 Glenbrook Railway Residence was listed on the New South Wales State Heritage Register on 2 April 1999.